North Carolina Genealogy Forum | North Carolina Genealogy Newsletter

 Alamance County Genealogy

 The area that is now Alamance County was originally inhabited by several indian tribes.
-The first permanent European settlements occured in the mid 1700s.
+The first permanent European settlements occurred in the mid 1700s.
 The county itself was formed in 1849 from Orange County.
 It was named after Alamance Creek, site of the Battle of Alamance (May 16, 1771), in which militia under the command of Governor William Tryon crushed the Regulator movement.
 The Regulator movement was made up of mostly farmers which faced off against the North Carolina Militia led by Governor Tryon.
 This gave an indicator of sentiment against the British colonial power.
 This area was also the site of minor skirmishes during the American Revolution leading up to the battle of Guilford Courthouse.

 In the 1800’s textile mills became an important industry.
 In the aftermath of the Civil War, Alamance County was known as the place of an incident called the Kirk-Holden War an 1870 confrontation between locals and an Army colonel.